 15. Hang out at Mercado da Ribeira

-A car park might not sound like the most glamorous of locations - but Park bar is a cool place to have a drink.
+16. Have a drink with a view at the Park BarA car park might not sound like the most glamorous of locations - but Park bar is a cool place to have a drink.
 Aim for the end of the day, and you'll get a 360 degree view of the city as the sun goes down.

 17. Drink in a very unusual pubThe Pavilhao Chines is part pub, part museum, with a good degree of junk in there too.
 Have a drink and take in the sheer number of objects and art on the walls.

 18. Visit a living fairy taleThere are Moorish castles, monasteries and old fortresses, not to mention a sprawling forest (it has 500 types of trees) in the Parques se Sintra.
 Getting there takes around 45 minutes by train from the Restauradores Station or Oriente Station - and the train tickets are only a few euros.
 It can be expensive to visit all eight sites (costing more than 100€/person in total) so maybe just choose a couple if you're on a budget.
 To get there you could walk up the mountain or get a bus from Sintra Station and have a glass of wine at the Palace of Pena.
 Get a TukTuk back down - it can be an hair-raising experience.

 19. Play a round or eight of golfTry and bag a birdiePortugal is also home to Europe's "golf coast".

 20. Head for a leisurely lunch by the beachThe pretty coastal town of Cascais is around 30 minutes by train or car from Lisbon.
 This is seafood central.
 Try the local sole, sea bass or sea bream, and then sleep it off on the sand.

 21. Go kitesurfing on Guincho BeachGuincho Beach is close by to Cascais for surfing and swimming, as well as some good coastal walks.
 If you don't want to get wet - it's good entertainment just watching the surfers and windsurfers from the shore.

 Travel tips: Getting around Lisbon